 Space Hulk: Vengeance of the Blood Angels is an excellent sequel to the vastly underrated Space Hulk game, first published by EA in 1993.
-Like its predecessor, SH:VBA is based on Games Workshop?s acclaimed Warhammer 40K sci-fi RPG universe, casting you as the commander of a squad of Terminator Space Marines, a pseudo-religious sect that makes up the Emperor?s elite fighting force, leading the troops in battles against the genetic abominations known as the tyranid ?Genestealers.?
-But in contrast to Space Hulk?s emphasis on purely tactical elements (delivered with innovative ?phased real-time? veneer), SH:VBA is a full-featured first-person shooter similar to DOOM that uses the official RPG rules to give it strong RPG and strategy elements.
+Like its predecessor, SH:VBA is based on Games Workshop's acclaimed Warhammer 40K sci-fi RPG universe, casting you as the commander of a squad of Terminator Space Marines, a pseudo-religious sect that makes up the Emperor's elite fighting force, leading the troops in battles against the genetic abominations known as the tyranid "Genestealers".
+In contrast to Space Hulk's emphasis on purely tactical elements (with the innovative phased real-time veneer), SH:VBA is a full-featured first-person shooter similar to DOOM that uses the official RPG rules to give it strong RPG and strategy elements.
 Think Terra Nova, but with a greater range of commands you can use to order the troops.

-My only gripe is the unavoidable result of the FPS-to-tactical design choice.
-Since I prefer strategy games more than FPS games (because I'm not any good with FPS), I found the first FPS-only portions of the game a little too hard and boring.
+My only gripe is an unavoidable result of the FPS-to-tactical design choice.
+Since I prefer strategy games more than FPS games (because I'm not any good in them), I found the first FPS-only portions of the game a little too hard and boring.
 The only reason I persevered is because I wanted to get to the tactical-command portions, which are excellent.
-Fortunately, you quickly get to do this, at which point it will take some time to get used to the menu system to issue commands (although you can use the precious ?freeze-time,? just like in the first game).
+Fortunately, you quickly get to do this, at which point it will take some time to get used to the menu system to issue commands.
 It should become second nature quite quickly, though.
-The game is very difficult ?
-I would say overly difficult for many missions.
-But if you are tired of run-off-the-mill FPS where it?s always ?shoot everything in sight? and don?t mind seeing the marines die very gory deaths numerous times, SH:VBA is well worth your time.
-Two thumbs up, way up!
+The game is very difficult – I would say overly difficult for many missions.
+But if you are tired of run-off-the-mill FPS's, SH:VBA is well worth your time.
+Two thumbs up, way up!Reviewed by: Underdogs